Q: Who is eligible to receive a Sprint hotspot?

 encumbered with a replacement fee (the current cost of a 1Million

-Q: What happens if the hotspot is damaged?
+Q: What happens if the hotspot is damaged or lost?

 Q: What happens if the hotspot is stolen?

 A: If supply exists, a stolen hotspot will be replaced only once, after a police report is made and presented to the school Library Instructional Technology Teacher (LITT).
 The LITT can help with reporting the theft by providing hotspot identifiers.
 Beaverton School District is provided a limited supply of devices each school year and a replacement device cannot be guaranteed.
 If a complimentary replacement hotspot is unavailable, students can purchase one through Beaverton School District - sold at a discount to 1Million Project participants.

 Q: After graduation, does the student get to keep the hotspot?